CrossBreezeNL/CrossGenerate/Documentation/docs/Config/XPath.md

 ``` xml
 /attribute[lower-case(@datatype)='varchar']
 ```
-One can also use different boolean type function to perform checks in filters.
+One can also use different boolean type functions to perform checks in filters.
 For example contains(), starts-with() & ends-with().

 #### Filter on attribute
 Here we add a filter on the current datatype attribute.
 See how we use the '.' to select the current node value.